ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - If releasing to an instrument record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

 - Make sure these [tests are performed](client-release-tests), these are items we have missed in the past.

+- Send release notes and actions that you have performed to the instrument scientist so they know what has been updated (you may do this as part of the client install below).

 ## Extra step for machines with no LabVIEW modules directory